Bladder infection or vaginal infection?

 When is a visit to the doctor urgently necessary?

 A doctor's visit is always necessary if the symptoms are severe, worsen, or do not improve within a few days despite initial measures.
-Special caution is advised with bladder infections if blood appears in the urine, fever or chills occur, or pain radiates to the flanks – this may indicate an ascending infection that requires prompt treatment.
+Special caution is advised for bladder infections if blood appears in the urine, fever or chills occur, or pain radiates to the flanks – this may indicate an ascending infection that requires rapid treatment.
 Frequent urge to urinate without improvement after two to three days also requires medical evaluation.

-While regenerating care products like CANNEFF® vaginal suppositories can soothe irritated mucous membranes, they do not replace diagnostics in cases of severe symptoms.
+While regenerating care products like CANNEFF® vaginal suppositories can soothe irritated mucous membranes, they do not replace diagnostics in cases of pronounced symptoms.
 A doctor's visit ensures that the correct therapy is initiated and possible complications are ruled out.

 Quellenverzeichnis anzeigen